View Inc. (VIEW): Skating on Thin Ice? We Know the Answer

-View Inc. (NASDAQ:VIEW) went up by 10.61% from its latest closing price compared to the recent 1-year high of $9.89.
-The company’s stock price has collected -6.41% of loss in the last five trading sessions.
+View Inc. (NASDAQ:VIEW) went up by 14.29% from its latest closing price compared to the recent 1-year high of $9.89.
+The company’s stock price has collected 57.66% of gains in the last five trading sessions.

 Is It Worth Investing in View Inc. (NASDAQ :VIEW) Right Now?